sergiopichardo/js101/exercises-js101/05_easy5/11_after_midnight_part_1/README.md

 Short description of what we are trying to accomplish.

 ### Input/s
-1. `minutes`: positive or negative integer
+1. positive or negative integer

 ### Output/s
-1. `hh:mm`: Formatted time string
+1. Formatted time string

 ### Rules/Requirements
 #### Explicit